-Below is a photo of my mom’s setup.
+Below is a photo of my mom's setup.
 The rack she uses is called a Texsport rotisserie grill and spit.
-If you’re cooking something with a lid on it, you might want a “lid lifter” too although you may be able to use something else.
-I couldn’t tell you exactly what else you could use because both my creativity and safety track record are lacking.
+You might want a "lid lifter" too although you may be able to use something else.
+I couldn't tell you exactly what else you could use because both my creativity and safety track record are lacking.

-You won’t need a lid or lid lifter for this recipe!
-I may end up using those for a dessert recipe another time.
-It’s pretty cool because my mom makes all sorts of desserts using this cooking method too such as cakes and cobblers.
-It’s pretty impressive to watch her bake stuff over an open fire with less than precise temperature control.
+I'm thinking I may end up making a dessert recipe another time.
+It's pretty cool because my mom makes all sorts of desserts using this cooking method too such as cakes and cobblers.
+It's pretty impressive to watch her bake stuff over an open fire with less than precise temperature control.

 I'm excited to have another vegan recipe on the blog that's not a dessert or side dish.
 I think my dairy free recipes attracted a lot of vegan readers and I always feel bad that all my entrees contain animal products.
 So now I have 2 vegan entrees which isn't a lot but it's a start!